abhinavyadav11/abhinavyadav11/README.md

 ### About Me

-I am AI/ML Developer holding strong fundamental to take the idea to the product, skilled in python, machine learning, deep learning, sql.
+I am AI/ML Developer holding strong fundamental to take the idea to the product, skilled in python, machine learning, deep learning and sql.

 ### My Github Stats